Sooshiance/Royal_Shop/README.md

 - **`Cart`**: This model has two fields for storing prices and exactly, I'v placed `products_price` field to calculate the product's price in the backend with another **`GeneratedField`**.
 And that is the second defense against `Race Condition`.
-Also the most important things about its `CartView` is that instead of using `for loop`, I'v used `map` and `lambda` functions, because, as you know these are built-in functions of python & in the iterpertering time will not be parse by interpreter(These functions wrritten in C language itself) so I use them instead of `for loop` and `yield` keyword.
+Also the most important things about its `CartView` is that instead of using `for loop`, I'v used `map` and `lambda` functions, because, as you know these are built-in functions of python & in the iterpertering time will not be parse by interpreter(These functions written in C language itself) so I use them instead of `for loop` and `yield` keyword.

 - **`Order`**: This model will keep `progress tracking` also as you know I'v implemented the `service-repository` design pattern